crazyshubham/exp-three-phase-induction-motor-iitk/experiment/procedure.md

-<b>Step 1</b> : To aware the connection diagram of the given system <br>
+<b>Step 1</b> :To set up the connection diagram of the given system: <br>
-                3-Phase suplly --> input terminal of autotransformer<br>
+               Connect the 3-phase supply to the input terminal of the autotransformer. <br>
-                Two output terminal of autotransformer  --> two terminal of voltmeter <br>
+               Connect two output terminals of the autotransformer to a voltmeter. <br>
-                any two output terminal of autotransformer--> two terminal of motor <br>
+               Connect any two output terminals of the autotransformer to the terminals of the motor. <br>
-                one output terminal of autotransformer --> one terminal of ammeter<br>
+               Connect one output terminal of the autotransformer and one terminal of the motor to an ammeter. <br>
-                one terminal of motor --> another terminal of ammeter<br>

 <b>Step 2 </b>: Click on MCB switch to start the power and note the phase.
 Initially it’s in RBY phase and  can changed further. <br>
 <b>Step 3 </b>: Put on the switch of Autotransformer to start the motor.<br>
 <b>Step 4 </b>: Note the direction of rotor, which depends on the phase that we set using phase switch.<br>